The Intermediate Sex

 The Intermediate Sex (full title: The Intermediate Sex: A Study of Some Transitional Types of Men and Women) was a 1908 work by Edward Carpenter expressing his views on homosexuality.
 Carpenter argues that "uranism", as he terms homosexuality, was on the increase, marking a new age of sexual liberation.
 The work was an influence on Robert Graves and Siegfried Sassoon, both young war-poets and officers in England's trenches when they met.
-During the time they served together, the men were friends, and Pat Barker's novel Regeneration is a fictionalization of their interactions.